Resumes, Cover Letters, and Professional Correspondence

 - Make certain that attachments have a relevant title.

-- Be sure to have an appropriate greeting and closing and include a subject line in emails.
+- Be sure to have an appropriate greeting and closing in emails.

 - Always follow through on what you said you would do.